flatironinstitute/sciware/21_IntroGithub/day1.md

 </div>

-## Initialize the directory to use with Github
+## Initialize the directory to use with GitHub

 <pre  style="font-size:1.1em"> <code data-trim data-noescape>> git init
 </code></pre>